 StockX is an online marketplace that facilitates the sale of rare apparel and collectibles.
 Because the company deals with luxury items, it furthermore handles both the authentication process as well as proper shipment.

 The business model of StockX is based on charging sellers a percentage fee for every sale they make on the platform.
-Fees are dependent upon the amount of previous items sold and range between 11 to 12.5 percent.
+Fees are dependent upon the amount of previous items sold and range between 8 percent to 10 percent.

 How StockX Works

 StockX is an online marketplace (available both via web and app) that facilitates the sale of unworn streetwear related products such as sneakers and other collectibles.
 The company brands itself as “the stock market of things”, as its underlying buying and selling mechanism is similar to the one observed in stock markets.

 Sellers on the platform place so-called Asks that determine the price they charge for one of their items.
 Buyers, on the other hand, place bids which indicate how much they are willing to spend for a particular item.

 Once the two parties find a matching price (that is if the buyer has the highest bid and the seller likes the price), a successful transaction can be facilitated.